 The awards program is a joint effort between the Extension Service at Iowa State University and the Iowa Pork Producers Association.
 The Master Pork Awards Program Selection Committee is made up of staff from the ISU Extension Service, the Iowa Pork Industry Center at Iowa State, and the Iowa Pork Producers Association.
 They will team up again in 2020 to recognize outstanding pork producers in Iowa.

 Nominations will be taken now until August 1, 2020, for the 2020 program.
 Download below the awards forms as documents or fillable PDFs.

 Master Pork Producer — This award recognizes outstanding Iowa pork producers.
 Awardees will be evaluated based on their pork production statistics, their commitment to the We Care® principles, and their contribution to their community.
 (For requirement, please see the nomination form.)

 Master Pork Partner – This award aims to recognize production company employees who have demonstrated positive impacts on their production system but who are not involved in day-to-day, on-farm duties and management.
-New in 2019 is the addition of two categories – Veterinarian of the Year and Driver of the Year; please review these to note the category for the nomination.
+We are continuing the addition of two categories— Veterinarian of the Year and Driver of the Year, which were new in 2019; please review these to note the category for the nomination.